Maximum Welfare Allocations under Quantile Valuations: Unconstrained Allocations

 We find that while maximizing \USW{} still remains intractable, we are able to circumvent hardness of approximation and achieve a near exact approximation algorithm that even works for heterogeneous quantiles.

-\subsubsection{Intractability}
+\subsubsection{Intractability.}

 We first show that for non-identical agents with quantile $\tau=0$ for all agents, the problem of maximizing social welfare proves to be NP-hard for goods.
-We give a reduction from the \textup{\textsc{Exact3Cover}} problem, which is known to be NP-hard \citep{garey1979computers}. \begin{restatable}{theorem}{USWreductionNP} Given instance $I=\langle N, M, v,\tau \rangle$ with goods finding a maximum \USW{} allocation is NP-complete. \end{restatable}
+We give a reduction from the \textup{\textsc{Exact3Cover}} (X3C) problem, which is known to be NP-hard \citep{garey1979computers}. \begin{restatable}{theorem}{USWreductionNP} Given instance $I=\langle N, M, v,\tau \rangle$ where $\max_{i\in N} \tau_i<1$, finding a maximum \USW{} allocation is NP-complete. \end{restatable}

-A similar reduction can be carried out for all other quantiles in $\tau\in [0,1)$ by adding a sufficient number of items that would give value $0$ to all agents.
-The only change needed would be add enough ``padding" items of value $0$ for everyone, so that we can get an analogous mapping of instances.
-The number of padding items needed depends on the quantile, but can easily be computed for each.
+\begin{proof} It is straightforward to see that this problem is in NP.
+Given instance $I$ and a target \USW{} value $\alpha$, an allocation $A$ with $\USW{}(A)\geq\alpha$, serves as a polynomial sized certificate.
+It can be checked in polynomial time that $A$ has \USW{} at least $\alpha$.

+We now provide a single reduction format that will work for all choice of homogeneous quantiles $\tau\in [0,1)$.
+While the exact construction is quantile-dependent, the ideas and arguments behind them will work largely analogously.
+We give our reduction from the well known \textup{\textsc{Exact3Cover}} (X3C) problem, which is known to be NP-hard \citep{garey1979computers}.
+Under the \textup{\textsc{Exact3Cover}} problem we are given a universe of $3t$ elements $\mathcal{U}$ and a family of sets $\mathcal{S}=\{S_1,\cdots, S_{\ell}\}$ s.t. for each $j\in [t]$, $S_j\subset \mathcal{U}$ and $|S_j|=3$.
+The aim is to find $t$ mutually disjoint sets $S_{j_1},\cdots, S_{j_t}$ that cover the given set of elements, i.e., $\bigcup_{p\in [\ell]}S_{j_p}=\mathcal{U}.$ \\